 What the heck?
 I did my time in fast food when I was a teenager.
 If I had handed a customer a messy anything, there would have been a discussion with the boss.
 If I had acted like the customer was crazy or wrong for pointing it out, I’d have been fired.
 Times change.

-Normally, that’s fine.
-But does crappy service fall under an umbrella of “tolerance”?
+But bad service has become de riguer.
 It’s not just fast food that has lowered standards.
 It’s also retail stores, call centers, and many service industries.

 Second, everyone wants to save money.
 Younger people are easier on the payroll because they have less experience.
 But that’s also a problem: they have less experience.
 Not just experience providing service, but experience receiving it.
 They don’t have a solid frame of reference yet.

 Third, many businesses focus on the wrong things.
 Managers are busy looking at reports and numbers instead of walking around and observing.
 I’m a fan of MBWA (management by walking around).
 I know leaders have stuff to do at their desks – we all do.
 But if you don’t regularly observe what’s really going on and model the behavior you expect, those numbers and reports are meaningless.